amitkml/Transformer-DeepLearning/README.md

+# Transformer Based Deep Learning Projects
+This repo contains all the assignments from the course called EVA conducted by the 'The School Of AI'.
+Object detection, Object reconisation, segmentation, monocular depth estimation.

+- Basics of Python
+- Setting Up Basic Skeleton
+- Pytorch Basics
+- To achive 99.4% validation accuracy for MNIST DatSet
+- The whole process- Coding drill
+- Regularisation techinques on MNIST
+- Advanced convolutions(depthwise seperable and dialated convolutions) on CIFAR 10

 # Transformer-DeepLearning
 EVA Transformerbased Deep Learning course.
 This repo contains all my nlp work and learning.
 Made public so that others can learn and get benefits.The repo will contain all my project related to NLP learning and vision model deployment using mediapipe.